DidacBA/DidacBA.github.io/about.md

 permalink: /about/
 ---

 After several years of working as a translator, from English and Japanese to Spanish, I decided to start speaking the language of computers and became a web developer.
 To that end, I completed the Web Development bootcamp at Ironhack Barcelona.
-I am constantly studying and building up my skills as a web developer.
+Since completing bootcamp, I've been intersted in studying and building up my skills as a web developer.

 Technologies: Javascript, HTML & CSS, React, Express.js, Node.js, MongoDB.